 No matter what your age, health situation or physical changes you may feel may make you immune to contracting an STI, it is still best practice to use a condom.

 Here at the surgery, we are offering sexual Health Screening and advice to all ages.

 Onsite HIV testing with immediate results can alleviate any concerns.

-We also provide a remote consultation for those who simply cannot make it into the clinic.
+We also provide a remote consultation for those who simply cannot enter the clinic.

 If you would like to book a phone or video consultation, book in here!

 We would really appreciate your help in bringing this problem to the fore.
 Therefore we would be grateful if you could share this post on your social media.
 End the taboo and start the discussion!